IBM/csm-dach-cloud-native-labs/day-1/customimages.md

 # The FROM command tell us which is the base image.
 We are using a dockerhub image published by RedHat.
 # https://hub.docker.com/r/redhat/ubi8

-MAINTAINER user1
-# The MAINTAINER command tells who is the author of the Containerfile
+LABEL author="Eva Ramon eva.ramon@ibm.com"
 LABEL description="My very own Apache Server"
-# The LABEL is optional but useful to provide information about the image
+# The LABEL command is useful to provide information about the image

 RUN yum install -y httpd &&\
     yum clean all